amplication/docs/docs/contributing.md

 git add .
 ```

 Commit the changes with a short message.
-(See below for more details on how we structure our commit messages)
+(See below for more details on how we structure our commit messages.)

 ```
 git commit -m "<type>(<package>): <subject>"